RoshanJose7/portfolio/README.md

-# RoshanJose7.github.io
+# My Porfolio Website

-This is my Portfolio Website which is built using Parcel.
+This is my Portfolio Website which is built using React.

 SVG animations are done using CSS
-GSAP page animations are used.
+GSAP 3 page animations are used.